tundish/blathnaid/app/tale.rst

 "No fires or braziers by order" was regularly posted on walls around the city, and in the name of Mayor Ingomer.

 Ingomer controlled the supply of food into the city.
 It was in his name that the guards stopped the wagons at the gate.
-They diverted the best goods to his favoured merchants, and shook down the hauliers for revenue.
+They diverted the best goods to his favoured merchants, and shook down the hauliers for cash.

 The mayor also had a system of licenses which meant you had to pay a fee for lighting fires.
 So finding the Guild of Smiths was simple enough; they all worked together in an area near the docks, having had to